 The hunting is regulated by the Hunting Act and the Hunting Decree.
 There are also several other acts and decrees concerning weapons, animal welfare and nature conservation.
 Hunting is practised in accordance with the principles of sustainable use and ensuring that game animal populations are not endangered and that unnecessary suffering is not cause for the animals.

 New hunters must sign up for a course to pass hunting examination.
 After the hunting examination they are able to obtain a hunting card, which is required from everyone who hunts in Finland.
 The hunting card basically equals to a game management fee, which is renewed on a yearly basis from August to July.
 Hunting insurance is included in the game management fee.
-Hunters need to have licence for firearms and all firearms must be stored in a locked cabinet when not used for hunting.
+Hunters need to have license for firearms and all firearms must be stored in a locked cabinet when not used for hunting.
 A shooting test is required for deer hunting, or a bow shooting test if you are hunting with a bow.
-Shooting tests are organised usually in the summer or early autumn before the hunting season begins.
+Shooting tests are organized usually in the summer or early autumn before the hunting season begins.

 In Finland, hunting rights go with land ownership.
 Most of the land is owned privately, and the landowners can lease the hunting right on their property to another party.
 Hunters have established hunting associations (hunting clubs) and rented areas for hunting from the land owners.
 Metsähallitus, Parks and Wildlife Finland, is the hunting right holder on state-owned areas, which are concentrated in the east and north of the country.